benattali/benattali.github.io/projects.md

 comments: true
 ---

-**I am currently self-employed.
-Feel free to check out my [résumé](https://benattali.github.io/resume) and reach out for any questions or project development.
-Both freelancing and full employment opportunities are welcome :)**

 My coding career began in May 2019.
 Here I will try to have (an updated) collection of my projects.
 So here we go...

 🕒 [**app2wait**](https://www.app2wait.com/)